 - Charles Lipper, class of 2001 is a voice over talent and the owner of Critical Noise Lab, a studio in the Washington DC area.

-- Matt Lindenberger, class of 2000, is President and CTO of Simplicate
+- Matt Lindenberger, class of 2000, is a VP of engineering at Phunware.

 - Grant Martin, class of 1997, is a sound designer and mixer for goDaddy in Phoenix, Arizona.